 High FODMAP: Gluten Free Cornflakes

-Problem ingredient is the apple juice concentrate.
+The problem ingredient is the apple juice concentrate.
 Gluten free cornflakes made without apple juice could be low FODMAP providing other high FODMAP ingredients have not been added.

-Probably Low FODMAP: Gluten Free Bread
+Potentially Low FODMAP: Gluten Free Bread

 This bread does contain a potential high FODMAP ingredient – soy flour.
 However it is not the predominant flour used in the bread and it is the fourth ingredient listed in the ingredient list.
 This means the FODMAP content in 1 to 2 slices of this gluten free bread could be low FODMAP.